Loss function

-Loss functions plays a key role in the training Artificial Neural Network (ANN) using the Backpropagation algorithm since parameter updates depend on the derivative of the loss function with respect to that particular parameter.
-The loss function can be considered as a hyperparameter of a Machine Learning (ML) model and can be tuned to improve performance.

 Examples

 Regret

-Leonard J. Savage argued that using non-Bayesian methods such as minimax, the loss function should be based on the idea of regret, i.e., the loss associated with a decision should be the difference between the consequences of the best decision that could have been made had the underlying circumstances been known and the decision that was in fact taken before they were known.
+Leonard J. Savage argued that using non-Bayesian methods such as minimax, the loss function should be based on the idea of regret, i.e., the loss associated with a decision should be the difference between the consequences of the best decision that could have been made under circumstances will be known and the decision that was in fact taken before they were known.